 - Program Overview

 The department is administratively organized into four program areas: Clinical Psychology, Cognitive Science, Integrative Neuroscience, and Social and Health Psychology.
 Students must be admitted to one of these four program areas, but they are encouraged to receive training in more than one program area if appropriate.
-In conjunction with the Department of Neurobiology and Behavior, Brookhaven National Labs, and the Department of Psychiatry, interdisciplinary training is offered in behavioral neuroscience.
-In conjunction with the Departments of Linguistics and Computer Science, interdisciplinary training is offered in cognitive science.
 Course offerings and research training are structured in such a way that students can meet the requirements for a Ph.D. degree in Clinical Psychology, Cognitive Science, Integrative Neuroscience, or Social and Health Psychology.
-Stony Brook’s doctoral program in Clinical Psychology is accredited by the American Psychological Association.
+Stony Brook’s doctoral program in Clinical Psychology is accredited by the American Psychological Association (Commission on Accreditation, American Psychological Association, 750 First Street, NE, Washington, DC 20002-4242, Phone: 202-336-5979) and the Psychological Clinical Science Accreditation System.
 A detailed description of the graduate programs, including requirements for students in each area of graduate studies, is available from the departmental graduate office or from our Web site:www.psychology.sunysb.edu.

 In all four program areas, the primary emphasis is on research training through apprenticeship, advisement and independent research.
 New students are encouraged to become involved immediately in ongoing research and to engage in independent research when sufficient skills and knowledge permit, with the goal of becoming active and original contributors.